Skip Navigation

 • Detect anomalies: Detect anomalies in your data by comparing vectors that don’t fit the regular pattern.
 This comparison is useful in analyzing and detecting problematic or suspicious patterns in areas such as network traffic data, industrial sensor data, transactions data, or online behavior.

 • Perform similarity searches: Perform simple vector similarity searches (VSS) based on the input query vector.
-Generally, query embeddings are used to search against the embeddings loaded into the database, but any vector data can work.
+Generally, you use query embeddings to search against the embeddings loaded into the database, but any vector data can work.

 Provisioning